SCToolsfactory/SCJoyServer/README.md

 * A WebPage sending commands to control one vJoy device and sending Kbd Input
 * A RasPi with its own GUI sending commands to control one vJoy device and sending Kbd Input
+* A MFD display utility
+* A Switch panel utility that does not provide native Joystick/Keyboard input
 * Your idea ....

 In order to use the server one has to add the library DLLs

 Just within the application Exe folder:
 * vjMapper.dll                 Command Mapping Library
+* vjAction.dll                 Command Execution Library
 * dxKbdInterfaceWrap.dll       application keyboard typing support
 *   x64\SCdxKeyboard.dll       (64bit version)
 *   x86\SCdxKeyboard.dll       (32bit version)